Manual Therapy and your Physiotherapist

-Manual therapy is not always indicated, therefore it’s important that you are properly assessed to determine if you are a candidate for manual therapy.
-As part of every initial assessment at Family Physiotherapy a detailed movement and biomechanical assessment is performed.
-Your physiotherapist will choose the most evidence based approaches to for your specific situation.
+Manual therapy is not always indicated, so it’s important that you are properly assessed to determine if you are a candidate for manual therapy.
+As part of every initial assessment at Family Physiotherapy a detailed biomechanical assessment is performed.
+Your physiotherapist will choose the most evidence based approaches to for your specific situation and will give you options for treatment.
 Your physiotherapist will indicate if they feel that you could benefit from integrating manual therapy techniques into your treatment plan.
-They will also give you options for the techniques that are most appropriate for you.

 Family Physiotherapy serving the residents of Thornhill, Markham and Vaughan

 The physiotherapists at Family Physiotherapy have been providing high quality assessment and treatment techniques using safe and evidence based techniques to the residents of Thornhill, Markham, Richmond Hill, Woodbridge, Vaughan and Toronto.
 Our therapists are continually upgrading their skills and take the time to provide you with the one on one care necessary to quickly get you back to the activities you love doing.
 Call now to book an assessment, don’t let pain ruin your day.